- Learning Outcome

-Students will develop their ability to adapt different points of view before taking a decision.
+Students will develop their ability to adopt different points of view before making a decision.

 This “parallel thinking” and decision-checking technique in group situations, when everyone explores the situation from each perspective at the same time, has been developed by psychologist Edward de Bono and published in his 1985 book of the same name.